Glendalough & Wicklow Mountains Day Tour

 From Sally’s Gap, you can go almost anywhere in Wicklow as it is a cross-road that leads you North to Dublin, West to Blessington, South to Glendalough or East to Roundwood (one of the highest villages in Ireland).

-- Military Road, where you can find Sally Gap.
+A picture of Sally Gap and its flat bog lands.
+Military Road, where you can find Sally Gap.

 Initially, the Sally Gap road was established after the Irish rebellion of 1798 and was built by the British Army wishing to hunt down the Irish rebels from the Wicklow Mountains.
 Still to this day, Sally’s Gap is known as the Military Road.
 Views along this road include the Glencree valley, the dark waters of Lough Tay (Guinness Lake), Kippure Mountain and Glenmacnass Waterfall.